TehGM/tehgm.github.io/content/blog/technology/streamlining-aspnetcore-cache-configuration.md

 ## Should we keep both attributes?
 You might wonder why I keep both caching mechanisms in parallel and put 2 attributes on the same route.
 Well, there's 2 reasons: one is "to show an example", but the second reason is much more impactful.

-Ff you remember the beginning of this post, I mentioned that **Output Caching** does not tell the client how to handle the cache.
+If you remember the beginning of this post, I mentioned that **Output Caching** does not tell the client how to handle the cache.
 Keeping **Response Caching** attributes will add cache-control header for us, while **Output Caching** will actually respond with cached version.

 If we want to tell clients not to ask our server over and over again, we keep both attributes.
 If however we want to support cache invalidation, e-tags etc, we need to remove `[ResponseCache]` attribute.
+On the other hand, if we only want client-side cache to be in effect and for server to skip cache, remove `[OutputCache]` attribute.

 {{<admonition type=note title="Middleware Pipeline" >}}
 Regardless if we want to keep both attributes or not, we can remove `app.UseResponseCaching()` from Program.cs if we use **Output Caching** - instead we add `app.UseOutputCache()` (after `app.UseRouting()`).